ibm-cloud-docs/Cloudant/api/search.md

 The Lucene field name `color` is the first parameter of the `index` function.

-The `query` parameter can be abbreviated to `q`, so another way of writing the query is as follows:
+The `query` parameter can be abbreviated to `q`, so another way of writing the query is shown in the  following example.

 ```
 q=color:red